gravity-ui/uikit/src/components/Progress/README.md

 ## Breakpoints

-To set breakpoints of the `Progress` component use the `colorStops` property.
+Use the `colorStops` property to set breakpoints of the `Progress` component.

 <!--LANDING_BLOCK